Oemercetin06/XspecT2/README.md

 Please note that Windows and Alpine Linux is currently not supported.

 ## Usage
-### Get the Bloomfilters
+### Get the models
-To download basic pre-trained filters, you can use the built-in command:
+To download basic pre-trained models, you can use the built-in command:
 ```
-xspect download-filters
+xspect download-models
 ```
-Additional species filters can be trained using:
+Additional species models can be trained using:
 ```
-xspect train you-ncbi-genus-name
+xspect train-species you-ncbi-genus-name
 ```

 ### How to run the web app